IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 Creating a languages.zip File
 +++++++++++++++++++++++++++++

-The Dataverse software provides and API endpoint for adding languages using a zip file.
+The Dataverse Software provides and API endpoint for adding languages using a zip file.

 First, clone the "dataverse-language-packs" git repo.

 ``git clone https://github.com/GlobalDataverseCommunityConsortium/dataverse-language-packs.git``

-Take a look at https://github.com/GlobalDataverseCommunityConsortium/dataverse-language-packs/branches to see if the version of the Dataverse software you're running has translations.
+Take a look at https://github.com/GlobalDataverseCommunityConsortium/dataverse-language-packs/branches to see if the version of the Dataverse Software you're running has translations.

 Change to the directory for the git repo you just cloned.

 ``cd dataverse-language-packs``

-Switch (``git checkout``) to the branch based on the Dataverse software version you are running.
+Switch (``git checkout``) to the branch based on the Dataverse Software version you are running.
 The branch "dataverse-v4.13" is used in the example below.

 ``export BRANCH_NAME=dataverse-v4.13``